-When I first moved to Queensland I wrote about the Best and Worst Things About Living in Australia so it’s about time we discussed the pros and cons of living in Queensland too.
+When I first moved to Queensland in 2009 I wrote about the Best and Worst Things About Living in Australia so it’s about time we discussed the pros and cons of living in Queensland too.

 I’d love it if you can help out and pitch in some of your ideas by leaving a comment.

 Best Things About Living in Queensland

 • The weather – I moved here so we could swim in the sea all year round and although I don’t do that you could (at least on the Sunshine Coast where we don’t get saltwater crocs or killer jelly fish.
 The climate is lovely for thin-skinned people like me who can’t stand the cold.
 Except in January and February (like now) when we cook.
 I am literally melting as I write this.